Fight Civil Asset Seizure and Forfeiture

 Under the statutes, contraband can include controlled substances, drug paraphernalia, and money that has some connection to a criminal drug crime.

-Contraband can also include any personal item which has been used as an instrument of any felony offense such as a vehicle, vessel, aircraft, or money gained from the proceeds of a criminal act defined under the Florida Contraband Forfeiture Act.
+Contraband can also include any personal item used as an instrument of a felony offense, such as a vehicle, vessel, or aircraft, or money gained from the proceeds of a criminal act defined under the Florida Contraband Forfeiture Act.

-Contraband can include real property, such as a house or land, including a lease or other interest in real property if the property was used during the commission of a felony, or is proceeds of a criminal act defined under the Florida Contraband Forfeiture Act.
+Contraband can include real property, such as a house or land, a lease, or other interest in real property if the property was used during the commission of a felony or is the proceeds of a criminal act defined under the Florida Contraband Forfeiture Act.

 If your property is subject to forfeiture in Tampa, Hillsborough County, Polk County, Pasco County, Manatee County, or Sarasota County, contact an experienced attorney for civil asset forfeiture cases to fight for the return of your assets and property.

-Hire an experienced criminal defense attorney that can also fight for the return of your property in a forfeiture action.
+Hire an experienced criminal defense attorney who can also fight for the return of your property in a forfeiture action.

 Forfeiture Chapter 2016-179